SteidleR/katacoda-scenarios/python-pyspark/finish.md

 Congrats!
-You've finished the katacoda "pyspark".
+You've finished the katacoda "Spark and PySpark".

 Throughout this katacoda scenario, you learned what Apache Spark is and how you can use pyspark with datasets.
 You got a little insight into the possibilities of pyspark for data processing.
 You learned at how to load a dataset from a file, how you can analyse the data and how to transform data stored in a pyspark DataFrame.